Can Dogs Eat Nuts? Fact Checked By Our Vet

 Walnuts are another nut that shouldn’t be offered to dogs or other pets.
 Neither Black or English walnuts are safe for dogs to eat.

-These nuts have the usual dangers of mould, choking and intestinal blockage, but they also have specific compounds that can cause adverse reactions.
+These nuts have the usual dangers of mould, and can cause choking and intestinal blockage.
+They also have specific compounds that can cause adverse reactions.
 Again, researchers aren’t completely sure about the specific cause, although some believe it has to do with juglone, found in all parts of the tree.
 In fact, walnut trees are notoriously difficult to keep at home because most plants won’t thrive if planted beneath the canopy!
 The same juglone that is toxic to other plants can wreak havoc on your dog’s health.
-In large doses (or if your dog binges on walnuts) it can cause weakness, paralysis and even death.
+In large doses (or if your dog binges on walnuts) it can cause weakness, paralysis and even death (7).

 If you suspect your dog ate walnuts, call your vet ASAP.